 Wondering what the latest India travel restrictions are and can you travel from overseas to India during Covid-19?
-The answer is… it depends.
-For a breakdown of the current travel ban India has, read this guide for international travellers to India.
+The answer is probably yes but….
+For a breakdown of the current rules and travel ban India has, read this guide for international travellers to India.

 This post may contain compensated affiliate links.
 More info in our disclosure here.